Skip to content

 }

-Refresh tokens are rotated on each use by default (features.oidc.rotate_refresh_token: true).
-A clock tolerance of 15 seconds is applied for token validation (features.oidc.clock_tolerance: 15).
+Refresh tokens rotate on each use by default (features.oidc.rotate_refresh_token: true).
+The clock tolerance for token validation is 15 seconds (features.oidc.clock_tolerance: 15).